cdl-geneseo/geneseo-dictionary/Q/Queer-Bait.md

 # Queer Bait

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Queer Bait

 Created by  Unknown User (lav4), last modified by  Unknown User (afl1) on Nov 20, 2012

 (n.)
 Heterosexual male who attracts male homosexuals. &quot;Tony was a hit at the party last night - he's a real queer bait.&quot; S92.
 Source: Dictionary of Geneseo English 2006.
 A similar definition found on http://www.urbandictionary.com ; entry probably not specific to Geneseo.
 Adams. (obsolete 2012).